yogiraaz/nightwolf-cotribution/performance.md

     6. Go to /proc/{$PID_OF_PROCESS}/
 <br>

-## Performance issues due to high Memory Usage
+## Troubleshooting Linux performance issue happening due to high Memory Usage

     d).
 4th and 5th line in 'top' output contains Memory stats in Kibibytes(kib).
         There is slight difference between kilibyte and kibibyte i.e 1 kB = 1000 bytes.
 1 KiB = 1024 bytes.